retainful/site/content/pagecontents/about-us.md

 <column size="8">

-At heart, we always think of our customers and make sure that every change we bring in or make to Retainful, our customers feel good about it.
+At heart, we always think of our customers and make sure that every change we bring or make to Retainful, our customers feel good about it.
 Because it’s all about you here!

 <br>